 There is additional evidence to suggest that the following groups may be at higher risk of alcohol misuse:

 - Lesbian, gay and bisexual people – a number of small studies in the UK suggest that there are higher levels of alcohol misuse among this group of people (BMA, 2008).

-- Transgender people – the Department of Health (2007) recognises that the experiences of transgender people, particularly the younger population, can place them at risk of alcohol abuse, as well as depression, self-harm and substance abuse.
+- Transgender people can at risk of alcohol abuse, as well as depression, self-harm and substance abuse.